GabrieleGhisleni/EnergyProject/README.md

     -b, --broker, default='localhost', choices=['localhost', 'aws']
 ```
 We built a service allowing users to start their own DBs effectively.
 This service will create the tables automatically
-as they need to be, transferring then a small amount of the data we collected. --create_tables and
+as they need to be, transferring there a small amount of the data we collected. --create_tables and
 --partially_populate belong to the service used to transfer the data into your database.

 We also allow passing new files that can be downloaded from [Terna Download Center].
-It would be necessary to use --external_load_path and --external_generation_path as a list of strings where you stored this files.
+It would be necessary to use --external_load_path and --external_generation_path as a list of strings where you stored these files.

 There are two files that can be updated:
 1. `Load -> Total Load`, it can be downloaded as an Excel or a csv.